Flying Fillies Book

 Description

 A surprise attack on Pearl Harbor plunges America into World War II!
 Defeat would mean a future too horrible to imagine, so every American must play their part, including 12-year-old Dawn Springfield.
 As if she didn’t have enough to worry about.
 Grieving over her beloved horse, Dawn is coping with moving, starting a new school, making new friends—and enemies.
-Now she has Hitler to deal with as well.

 Undeterred, Dawn volunteers at nearby Avenger Field in Sweetwater, Texas.
-Her aunt Georgia has joined the WASPWomen Airforce Service Pilots—a program that trains female pilots to fly military planes to relieve their male counterparts desperately needed on the battlefront.
+Her aunt Georgia has joined the WASP—Women Airforce Service Pilots—a program that trains female pilots to fly military planes to relieve their male counterparts desperately needed on the battlefront.
 Only a few will be chosen; even fewer will survive the training—some won’t survive at all.

 Through laughter and tears, triumph and disaster, Dawn watches the Flying Fillies, her nickname for the WASP, overcome every obstacle and soar to new heights.
-Their stories and sacrifice inspire her coming of age.
+Their stories and sacrifices inspire her coming of age.

 Highly recommended by educators, parents, and teachers, this historical fiction book for children makes for an excellent resource to supplement the history curriculum in schools.
 And for parents who teach their kids at home, this is an excellent addition to the homeschool books.